Digit

 More Images

-A legged robot and bipedal humanoid robot that share similar aesthetic appearance.
+Cassie, a legged robot and Digit, a bipedal humanoid robot that share similar aesthetic appearance are posed together.

 Real-life droids.
 Photo: Dan Saelinger